 A. I had a definite plan in place.
 Everything did not always go as planned, but there was a definite plan!
 I am not a 'wing it' kind of girl.

 Q. Looking back, what would you say are the two important personal qualities or characteristics that are most responsible for your success?
-A. Creativity and perseverance.

 A. Not a formal one.
 But my mom was my hero, before she passed away.
 She was the most organized, efficient, person I know.
 She was also very creative.
 Not artistic, like me, but she had creative solutions for any problem.
 I learned a lot from her.